 \section{Introduction}

-Ever since the first observation of gravitational wave emitted by binary neutron star (BNS) system GW170817 \cite{PhysRevLett.119.161101} and the coincident short gamma ray burst (SGRB) event \cite{Goldstein:2017mmi}, the method of using standard siren (SS) \cite{Schutz} together with electromagnetic (EM) counterpart \cite{GBM:2017lvd} to study cosmology has come into reality.
-GW from compact binary coalescence provides a direct measurement of the source's luminosity distance.
-The redshift of GW source can be obtained independently via extra information from EM counterparts \cite{Dalal:2006qt,Holz:2005df}, or with statistical methods \cite{MacLeod:2007jd} such as the dark standard siren \cite{Chen:2017rfc,Fishbach:2018gjp}.
-Among all sorts of EM counterpart candidates, SGRB, which is usually associated with BNS, appears especially useful.
-By means of identifying the host galaxy of SGRB, it is possible to determine the redshift and sky position of GW source at the same time.
-Moreover, the collimation property of SGRB can also give a clue to the orientation of source.
-Although GW sources of other types are also reported to possess possible counterparts \cite{Bhattacharya:2018lmw,Mukherjee:2020kki,Yi:2019rwo,Wang:2019bbk}, in this paper our interest is mainly in the prospect of joint BNS-SGRB events in cosmology.
+Ever since the first observation of gravitational wave (GW) emitted by binary neutron star (BNS), known as GW170817~\cite{PhysRevLett.119.161101}, and the coincident short gamma-ray burst (SGRB) event GRB170817A~\cite{Goldstein:2017mmi}, the method of using gravitational wave standard siren (GWSS)~\cite{Schutz} together with electromagnetic (EM) counterpart~\cite{GBM:2017lvd} to study cosmology has come into reality.
+The GWs from compact binaries provide \Authorfootnote direct measurements of the sources’ luminosity distances.
+The redshift of a GW source can be independently obtained via extra information from EM counterparts~\cite{Holz:2005df} or with statistical methods, such as the dark siren~\cite{MacLeod:2007jd, Chen:2017rfc,Fishbach:2018gjp}.
+Among various EM counterparts, SGRB, which is usually associated with BNS, appears especially useful.
+By identifying the host galaxy of SGRB, it is possible to determine the redshift and sky position of a GW source at the same time.
+Moreover, the collimation property of SGRB can also give a clue to the source's orientation.
+Although GW sources of other types are also reported possessing possible counterparts~\cite{Bhattacharya:2018lmw,Mukherjee:2020kki,Yi:2019rwo,Wang:2019bbk}, we are particularly interested in the cosmological applications of BNS-SGRB events.